Cellwise and Casewise Robust Covariance in High Dimensions

 \section{Large-sample properties}

-In this section the influence functions and asymptotic normality of cellRCov are presented.
+The influence function (IF) is a key robustness tool.
+It reveals how an estimating functional, that is, a mapping from a space of probability measures to a parameter space, changes due to a small fraction of contamination.
+This section presents the influence functions and asymptotic normality of cellRCov.
 The proofs are provided in Section~\ref{app:proofs} of the Supplementary Material.
-For notational simplicity we assume that the data $\bX$ are already standardized, so $\bhD=\bI_p$.
+For notational simplicity, we assume that the data $\bX$ are already standardized, so $\bhD=\bI_p$.

 Consider a $p$-variate random variable $X$ with distribution $H_0$.
-We then contaminate it as in \cite{alqallaf2009}, yielding
+We then contaminate it, yielding the variable